Yehia-Fahmy/interview_training/03_system_design/case_studies/case_study_03_uber_realtime.md

-# Case Study 03: Uber Real-time Matching System
+# Case Study 03: Real-time Matching System

 ## Overview

-Uber's real-time matching system connects riders with drivers in real-time, handling millions of requests per day across hundreds of cities.
-This case study explores how Uber likely architected their matching and pricing system.
+This case study explores how a real-time matching system connecting users with service providers might be architected, handling millions of requests per day across hundreds of cities.

 ## Scale Requirements